QubesOS/qubes-doc/developer/building/qubes-builder-v2.rst

 Setup
 -----

 This is a simple setup using a docker or podman executor.
 This is a good default choice; if you don’t know which executor to use, use docker.
-Note the podman exector `is known <https://github.com/QubesOS/qubes-issues/issues/10280>` not to be currently able to build DEB packages.
+Note the podman executor `is known <https://github.com/QubesOS/qubes-issues/issues/10280>`__ not to be currently able to build DEB packages.

 1. First, decide what qube you are going to use when working with Qubes Builder v2.
-It can be an AppVM or a Standalone qube, with some steps different between the two.
+It can be an app qube or a standalone, with some steps different between the two.

 2. Clone the qubes-builder v2 repository into a location of your choice: